top of page

 Traditionally, power on the utility grid flows from power plants to customers.
 By design, however, the grid is equipped to receive small amounts of power from distributed generation systems, like small solar energy installations, which is known as solar interconnection.

-Solar interconnection agreements allow homeowners to draw electricity from power lines when their solar panels aren’t producing enough energy.
+Solar interconnection agreements for solar allow homeowners to draw electricity from power lines when their solar panels aren’t producing enough energy.
 Utility interconnection also enables many customers to take advantage of net metering (when applicable) with the power company and receive solar credits for surplus power they supply to the electrical grid.

-Why Is Solar Interconnection Important?
+Is an Interconnection Agreement for Solar Important?

 PV interconnection is necessary for solar homeowners to take advantage of net metering and receive compensation for the power they supply to the grid.
 Net metering credits often expire after 1 year and often require a specific type of electric meter.
 Without solar interconnection approval, surplus electricity would not result in solar credits on electric bills.
 Keep in mind that net metering is not available in all utility territories, and customers are sometimes compensated at a wholesale rate instead of a retail rate for surplus electricity.